yeamoon/Rick_and_morty_api_character-feed_with_React/README.md

 ## Features

-1.Character Display: Shows a list of characters with their name, species, status, gender, and date created.
+1. Character Display: Shows a list of characters with their name, species, status, gender, and date created.

-2.Sorting: Sort characters by name or date created.
+2. Sorting: Sort characters by name or date created.

-3.Filtering: Filter characters by status (All, Alive, Dead, Unknown).
+3. Filtering: Filter characters by status (All, Alive, Dead, Unknown).

-4.Pagination: Navigate through pages of characters.
+4. Pagination: Navigate through pages of characters.

 ## Technologies Used

-1.React
+1. React

-2.Axios (for API requests)
+2. Axios (for API requests)

-3.CSS (for styling)
+3. CSS (for styling)

 ### Prerequisites